Table of Contents

 When brainstorming a warehouse layout design, you need to draw out the internal warehouse workflows and how each will connect with one another.
 And you will need to plan it around dock doors from where the carriers will drop off and pick up.

-From receiving inventory to stowing items on warehouse racks, to picking and packing items, to preparing orders for shipment, map out the ideal work spaces that will maximize efficiency, keep the warehouse organized, and enable productivity.
-Don’t forget to consider ways to minimize any safety issues and the overall wellness of your team.
+From receiving inventory to stowing items on warehouse racks, to picking and packing items, to preparing orders for shipment, map out the ideal work spaces that will maximise efficiency, keep the warehouse organised, and enable productivity.
+Don’t forget to consider ways to minimise any safety issues and the overall wellness of your team.

 2. Define the warehouse work stations